Psychology

 Entry requirements

 You must hold a UK honours degree (2:2 at least) or equivalent to be accepted for the MSc in Psychology.
-Your first degree need not be in forensic psychology or psychology, but you must have the skills expected of a social sciences graduate.
+Whilst your first degree can be in a different subject to psychology, you must have the skills expected of a social sciences graduate.

-All students will begin the masters degree with the postgraduate foundation module, Principles of social and psychological inquiry (DD801).
+This qualification has a required study order.
+All students will begin with the postgraduate module, Principles of social and psychological inquiry (DD801).
 This module will help equip you with the requisite skills needed to undertake postgraduate-level study, but it does not offer remedial training for those with an unsuitable bachelors degree or inadequate experience.
+You will have the opportunity to study with a cohort of peers throughout, while modules and the assessments build on one another systematically.

 You must be able to: